rubiefawn/remedy/docs/core.md

 -  Some poisons and the poisoned status they impose can be cured by an applicable antidote.
 The Storyteller decides the availability of antidotes.

--  The poisoned status can be gained more than once, but only if each poison is different.

 | **Poison**    | **Affected Ability Rolls**              |
 | ------------- | --------------------------------------- |
 | Alcohol       | Evade, Resist Exhaustion, Judge, Notice |
 | Serpent venom | Resist Restraint, Resist Death          |
 | Truth serum   | Reason, Judge                           |

+>[!NOTE]
+The poisoned status can be gained more than once, but only if each poison is different.

 ### Prone